PVRs: How to buy the best PVR What is a PVR?

 Unlike video recorders or DVD recorders, which use removable tapes or discs to store programmes, a PVR records TV to an internal hard disk.

 This means that a PVR's storage capacity is huge - more than 100 hours of programming is typical, and the largest can store more than 500 hours worth of standard-definition TV before the hard drive is full.

 There's also no degradation in picture and sound quality when you record a programme - when you play it back it's just as good as watching live TV.

 Sky satellite, Virgin cable, Freeview or Freesat?

-You’ll need to buy a PVR that suits the platform you use if you want to record TV.
-Some PVRs are designed for pay-TV services, such as Sky TV (Sky+HD) and Virgin Media, and a whole host work with free-to-air services from Freeview or Freesat.
+You'll need to buy a PVR that suits the platform you use if you want to record TV.
+Some PVRs are designed for pay-TV services, such as Sky TV (Sky+HD), Virgin Media, BT and TalkTalk, and a whole host work with free-to-air services from Freeview or Freesat.

 If Freeview is available in your area you can buy a Freeview PVR and save yourself the monthly expense of a cable or satellite-based service.
-If not, consider the Freesat satellite TV service instead.
+If not, consider a Freesat PVR and Freesat satellite TV service instead.
 You'll get a different selection of channels depending on which service you opt for, though both provide a number in high definition.